Hang gliding 1976

 Established hang glider manufacturers were not the only ones who encountered problems…

 This design suffered from an unfortunate pitch characteristic that aerodynamicists term phugoid motion.
 The camber curve of the sail changed shape as the angle of attack changed, which amplified my pitch control inputs—after a brief delay.
-On one test flight, that positive feedback mechanism sent me into a series of pitch oscillations.
-Fortunately, it happened to be leveling out from a dive when I touched down in the dusty bottom field at Monk’s Down.
+On one test flight, that positive feedback mechanism* sent me into a series of pitch oscillations.
+Fortunately, it happened to be leveling out from a dive when I touched down in the dusty bottom field at Monk’s Down and I got away with a sprained ankle.

 I contracted out the construction of my sails to a local hang glider sailmaker (who, at age 17, had built his own Skyhook IIIA from plans) but I built the airframes myself.
 My hang gliders all flew — eventually.
 However, I was always at least two steps behind the state of the art.